r3dmaohong/Kaggle/README.md

 ####Titanic: Machine Learning from Disaster
 ```
-Using randomForest and eval to replcae NA values Automatically.
+Using "randomForest" and "eval" to replcae NA values Automatically.
 Other libraries: party::cforest, dplyr
 ```